rmp613/www.riordanpawley.com/thoughtworks/README.txt

    Object Oriented:
       I split my code up into 3 modules:
-         interface: handles interactions with the DOM and also the loading of the file.
+         interface: handles interactions with the DOM and the loading of the file.
          noteProcessor: processes the loaded file and returns responses for each line in the input text file that requires them.
          utility: a collection of useful functions that could be used in many different modules.

+   File Input:
+      To avoid using external libraries to solve this problem I used a relatively new javascript API called FileReader.
+      FileReader API is fully supported by 88.7% of current browser market share with an additional 4.1% worth of partial support.

+   Issues:
+      I had some issues with caching so if something isn't working correctly try ctrl-f5 or cmd-shift-r or any other command that clears the cache.